Confidentiality and Privacy

 Email Communications

-Student Health Services sends out a monthly email blast to all students, with important announcements, deadlines and updates.
+Student Health Services periodically sends out an email blast to all students, with important announcements, deadlines and updates.
 These emails are sent to your official Weill Cornell email.
 Students are advised to read these messages, as we do not generate printed/mailed announcements.

 Limitations of Email